 Applicants should consider the following when describing how they will maximize the results of their research, and how they will ensure their results’ sustainability:

-Outputs are the first set of short-term results most researchers typically see (e.g., number of publications, presentations, event attendees, new partners added to a team, or new stakeholders and/or research users contacted or added to networks).
+Outputs are the first set of short-term results most researchers typically see (e.g., number of publications, presentations, event attendees, new data sets, new partners added to a team, or new stakeholders and/or research users contacted or added to networks).

 Outcomes (also called “results”) include all activities undertaken as a result of new insights.
-Outcomes may include: the number of people in various target audiences that use the research findings, the number of students trained, new capacities created, policies developed, business strategies formulated, etc. Outcomes may be either foreseen or unforeseen, direct or indirect, intended or unintended.
+Outcomes may include: the number of people in various target audiences that use the research findings (including data sets), the number of students trained, new capacities created, policies developed, business strategies formulated, advancements in understanding reconciliation, etc. Outcomes may be either foreseen or unforeseen, direct or indirect, intended or unintended.

 Impacts are long-term outcomes or effects that take the form of changed thinking and behaviours.
-Impacts are reflected through such indicators as, e.g., global economic performance, competitiveness, public service effectiveness, new products and services, employment, policy relevance, learning skills enhancement, quality of life, community cohesion, and social inclusion.
+Impacts are reflected through such indicators as global economic performance, competitiveness, public service effectiveness, new products and services, employment, policy relevance, learning skills enhancement, quality of life, community cohesion, and movement toward reconciliation and social inclusion.

 Most SSHRC grant applications include a mandatory Expected Outcomes module.
 This module provides applicants an opportunity to outline the project’s expected outputs, outcomes and impacts.
 The applicant should present plans and/or indicators of success.
 For example, applicants might indicate that, by the end of the first year, the researcher will have had a specific number of meetings with key stakeholders and/or presented at a specific number of conferences.
 Expected outcomes are evaluated in relation to the other parts of the proposal.